 Job Classification Level: B

 Salary Range (depending on experience): $59,131 – $69,365

 LCV believes our earth is worth fighting for because everyone has a right to clean air, water, and a safe, healthy community.
 To ensure those rights are protected, we help people use their power to shape policy, hold politicians and polluters accountable, and influence elections.

-Chispa, a program of LCV, works to ensure that Latinx communities and leaders have a strong voice in the movement for climate justice and within the environmental movement and influence the environmental policies and decisions that impact our health and environment.
-Currently, Chispa has programs in Arizona, Colorado, Florida, Maryland, Nevada, and Texas.
+Chispa, a program of LCV, works to ensure that Latine communities and leaders have a strong voice in the movement for climate justice and within the environmental movement and influence the environmental policies and decisions that impact our health and environment.
+Based in the Community & Civic Engagement department Chispa has programs in Arizona, Colorado, Florida, Maryland, Nevada, and Texas.

 - Build, develop and work with a base of dedicated grassroots leadership in the community that is part of the development of campaigns and are advocating for environmental justice, community health policies, and the protection of our democracy.

 - Create opportunities for community outreach and build coalitions by organizing meetings, tabling at events, and partnering with organizations.

 - Identify potential new members, recruit, engage and retain new volunteers by conducting one-on-ones, presentations, and door-knocking and utilizing other community organizing strategies and methods.

 - Develop a base of youth volunteers by working with local high schools, colleges, and universities to build civic engagement and develop their leadership.